 - When using your DSLR, it’s best to use Aperture Priority mode when photographing landscapes.
-This will help you achieve a maximum depth of field so both the foreground to background of your scene is sharp.
+This will help you achieve a maximum depth of field so both the foreground and the background of your scene is sharp.

-- If you’re travelling to a location with opportunities for water shot, invest in a waterproof phone case or camera housing unit such as an Aquapac.
+- If you’re traveling to a location with opportunities for water shots, invest in a waterproof phone case or camera housing unit such as an Aquapac.
 This will offer good protection and even allow you to take underwater photos.

-- When using your smart phone, always shoot your original photos in portrait or landscape mode – even if you plan on Instagraming your pics later.
+- When using your smartphone, always shoot your original photos in portrait or landscape mode – even if you plan on Instagramming your pics later.
 Setting your phone to shoot in the preset square means you’re stuck with that crop.
 Cropping after the photo has been taken allows more opportunity to play with composition.

 - Don’t miss out on a great image.
 Capture fleeting quickly moments by knowing your phone’s camera shortcuts.

-- When using your smart phone, tap the screen of your camera viewer to change focus and adjust lighting.
+- When using your smartphone, tap the screen of your camera view to change focus and adjust the lighting.

 - Invest in wide-angle and telescopic lenses to up the ante on your travel photography.
-You can pick up clip-on lenses for smart phones relatively cheaply.
-Grab an external wide-angle lens to get amazing close-up.
+You can pick up clip-on lenses for smartphones relatively cheaply.
+Grab an external wide-angle lens to get an amazing close-up.
 If you’re shooting on DSLR, use a telephoto lens to capture great portraits of locals while blurring out distracting backgrounds.

 - Clean your lenses regularly.
 Salt-spray from coastlines and dust from urban areas can cloud your lens and lead to blurry pics.

-- Shoot panoramas of scenic viewpoints, rather than in a wide angle which can make everything appear small.
-Your smart phone likely has a preset panorama mode, so make use of it!
+- Shoot panoramas of scenic viewpoints, rather than in wide-angle mode, which can make everything appear small.
+Your smartphone likely has a preset panorama mode, so make use of it!
 You can create your own panoramic shots with a DSLR by shooting several images of a scene and then stitching them together in photo editing software when you get back home.